-You will need just 5 ingredients to make this healthy beverage – Fresh Ginger Root, Cinnamon Stick, Turmeric, Fresh Lemon, and Water.
+You will need just 5 ingredients to make this healthy beverage – Fresh Ginger Root, Cinnamon Stick, Ground or Fresh Turmeric, Fresh Lemon, and Water.

 Ginger – Fresh ginger root gives a lovely spicy kick to this tea.
 If fresh ginger is not available, then add ½ teaspoon of ground ginger in its place.

 Turmeric – You can use either fresh turmeric or ground turmeric.